 - No studies have reported any statistically significant increased of risk of fractures in children taking inhaled glucocorticosteroids. - Oral or systemic glucocorticosteroid use increases the risk of fracture.
 The risk of fracture increases along with the number of treatments, with a 32% increase at four courses ever.
-Use of inhaled glucocorticosteroids reduces the need for systemic courses. - Controlled longitudinal studies of 2 to 5 years duration and several cross-sectional studies found no adverse effects of inhaled glucocorticosteroid treatment on bone mineral density. - No prospective studies have followed children on inhaled glucocorticosteroid treatment until peak bone mineral density has been reached.
+Use of inhaled glucocorticosteroids reduces the need for systemic courses. - Controlled longitudinal studies of 2 to 5 years' duration and several cross-sectional studies found no adverse effects of inhaled glucocorticosteroid treatment on bone mineral density. - Inhaled glucocorticosteroid use has the potential for reducing bone mineral accretion in male children progressing through puberty, but this risk is likely to be outweighed by the ability to reduce the amount of oral corticosteroids used in these children218.